b12f/latenight.blue/README.md

 # Features

-Current master is v2-beta and in development, v2 will sport the following new and old features:
+Current master is v2.
+It sports the following new and old features:

 * KoaJS as the base framework **New**
 * Let's Encrypt integration **New**